 Its simplicity can reduce system costs while still providing three times faster speed than standard 1000BASE-T GigE Vision.

-The cable length of USB 3.0 Vision is limited to 5m which gives other interfaces, particularly GigE Vision, a significant advantage in certain types of applications.
+The passive cable length of USB 3.0 Vision is limited to 5m which gives other interfaces, particularly GigE Vision, a significant advantage in certain types of applications.

 The power supply of 4.5 W is often not enough for high performance, high resolution cameras, thus either these cameras are not available with a USB3 Vision interface or a separate power connection is required.